This post may contain affiliate links. Please read our disclosure policy.

 Step Two: Make the Creamy Cajun Drizzle

-In a medium bowl, whisk together the mayonnaise, grainy Dijon mustard, 1 teaspoon of the prepared Cajun seasoning, hot sauce, lemon juice, dill relish, and a pinch of salt.
-Mix until smooth and set aside.
+In a medium bowl, whisk together the mayonnaise, whole Dijon mustard, 1 teaspoon of the prepared Cajun seasoning, hot sauce, lemon juice, dill relish, and a pinch of salt until smooth.
+Set aside.

 Creamy cajun drizzle mixed in bowl.